Department of Biology

 - Science-based clubs and the Beta Beta Beta honor society

 Huntingdon’s science laboratories and classrooms are housed in historic Bellingrath Hall, which features spacious labs filled with light and advanced instrumentation.
 Field trips and research take advantage of Alabama’s diverse natural habitats and may offer glimpses of a number of rare and endangered species.
 The College’s membership in the Marine Environmental Sciences Consortium allows for a minor in Marine Science.
 Road trips and travel/study experiences are part of Huntingdon’s biological science programs.

 Visiting Associate Professor

 - Emily Hare, Ph.D

 Our alumni include teachers, environmental scientists, researchers, health professionals, veterinarians, and wildlife biologists.
-In recent years, graduates have studied medicine, dentistry, pharmacy, chiropractic, optometry, physician’s assistant, cell and molecular biology, and law.
+In recent years, graduates have studied medicine, dentistry, pharmacy, chiropractic, optometry, physician’s assistant, cell and molecular biology, nursing, ecology, conservation, and law.